BMC to celebrate 50th anniversary at Iffley Road with classic Mile races

 “It also gave us an opportunity to offer British runners the chance to run the Mile rather than the 1500m and enjoy some great racing.

 “We think it is a meeting that should help preserve the memory of that historical moment when sir Roger Bannister broke the four-minute Mile for the first time, which was arguably one of the greatest moments in sport in the 20th century.”

-Horwill would certainly have approved of the meeting’s format and in tribute to him and another legendary British coach, Peter Coe, two Mile races for young athletes will be held in their honour.
+Horwill would certainly have approved of the meeting’s format and in tribute to him and another legendary British coach, Peter Coe, two Mile races for young athletes will be held in their honor.

 “We are commemorating the work of two great coaches and I am sure Frank will be smiling down on us,” added Brennan.